GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I consider that the golden rule requires that if I like a program I must share it with other people who like it.
-Software sellers want to divide the users and conquer them, making each user agree not to share with others.
-I refuse to break solidarity with other users in this way.
+> ### It turns out that there is no algorithm for examining a program and determining whether or not it is fatally infected with an endless loop.
+Moreover, it’s not that no one has yet discovered such an algorithm; rather, no such algorithm is possible.
 >
-> ~ *Richard Stallman*
+> ~ *Danny Hillis*

 ---
 ## 🏎 Quick Facts